Ignition Explained SQL Bridge Module

 We talk about this a lot in the videos.
 Ignition is a platform and allows you to pick and choose the items that you need for your solution.
 SQL Bridge is an amazing edition to the Vision Module.
 Now we can both see the data with Vision Module as well as having a bi-directional data transfer between OPC Server and SQL Databases.
 SQL Bridge is going to allow us to communicate with your ERP, your inventory data, and more.
 Typically if you’re working on a computer software made in to 2000’s (that’s not Oracle), you’re probably going to be using this to integrate it.

 Or comments?
 Or something else?
 Please feel free to reach out and ask.
-We’re here for everyone to talk about all the great ecosystems that we work.
-You can reach Dave Dave@CorsoSystems.com or call/text him at (773)241.0004.
+We’re here for everyone to talk about all the great ecosystems that we work in.
+Contact us at (503) 389-5811 or Info@CorsoSystems.com and we can answer any questions you may have.